JohnSundell/Publish/Documentation/HowTo/add-syntax-highlighting-with-pygments.md

 ])
 ```

-Please refer to [usage guide](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin#usage) to see how to specify syntax language and more.
+Please refer to the [usage guide](https://github.com/Ze0nC/SwiftPygmentsPublishPlugin#usage) to see how to specify syntax language and more.

-Note that you will need to add css for `Pygments` to actually see the highlighted code.
+Note that you will need to add CSS for `Pygments` to actually see the highlighted code.